fggreeff/python-3-bootcamp/README.md

 # python-3-bootcamp
-Tests and assignments for Python 3
+Tests and assignments exercises for Python 3

 ## Getting started